 Here you will describe and define the factor and discuss the research surrounding it.

 Here you will give a brief discussion of your theory of choice and its major tenets and process of change.

 Discuss how the factor is used.
 The factor may be displayed implicitly or explicitly.
 Your job is to articulate how the factor is used with that theory.

-Students will complete 5 tests, each consisting of multiple-choice questions covering the textbook readings and presentations.
-All tests are open-book/open-notes.
-All tests will have a 105-minute time limit.
+Students will complete five quizzes, each consisting of multiple-choice questions covering the textbook readings and presentations.
+All quizzes are open-book/open-notes.
+All quizzes will have a 105-minute time limit.
 L.O.
 3, 5